Doctoral

 Qualifying Examinations

-After coursework, SPR PhD students must take three written qualifying examinations and one oral examination.
+After coursework, Religion & Science PhD students must take four written qualifying examinations and one oral examination.

-• The third written examination is in an interdisciplinary specialty (e.g. cosmology and theistic creation, ecology and Buddhist ideas of nature, cognitive science and religion, theology and biomedicine, etc.).
+• The fourth exam, a multidisciplinary specialty exam, is customized to treat the literature surrounding the student’s multidisciplinary research specialty (e.g. cosmology and theistic creation, ecology and Buddhist ideas of nature, cognitive science and religion, theology and biomedicine, etc.).

 • The oral examination is an oral review of all of the qualifying examinations with some attention to the student’s intended path of dissertation research.

-For further information about qualifying examinations, check out the guidelines and reading lists in the Green Book and review the list of SPR qualifying examination questions in the Web QE Question Archive.
+For further information about qualifying examinations, check out the guidelines and reading lists in the Green Book and review the list of Religion & Science qualifying examination questions in the Web QE Question Archive.

 Dissertation